skills/introduction-to-secret-scanning/.github/steps/1-enable-secret-scanning.md

    > ❗️ **Important:** Committing to your default branch is not usually a recommended practice.
 We only do this to simplify the exercise.

-5. With our credentials file updated, Mona should be busy preparing the next step.
+5. With our credentials file (accidentally) shared, Mona should quickly notice it and prepare the next step.